 You are studying these practices in four cities: Kisangani, Bujumbura, Brazzaville and Kinshasa.
 Why these places?

-“These cities and the areas around them are part of various ecosystems and biotopes in equatorial Africa.
-This allows us to study the impact of a particular environment on the form that colonisation took on the ground.
-These cities were also divided between colonial structures and empires.
-Kinshasa and Brazzaville are not far apart, but the Congo River that separates them formed the border between Belgian and French colonial influence.
+“These cities and their surrounding regions are part of various ecosystems and biotopes, partly representative of the ecological diversity of Central Africa.
+Having multiple anchor points allows us to study the impact of a particular environment on the form that colonisation took in the field.
+Furthermore, these cities belonged to different colonial structures and empires.
+Kinshasa and Brazzaville are geographically close, but the Congo River separating them also formed the boundary between Belgian and French colonial spheres of influence.

-“Kisangani was in the middle of the rainforest, Bujumbura was a former outpost of German East Africa and later the capital of the mandate territory of Rwanda and Burundi, which was then called Ruanda-Urundi.
-In short, they were different ecosystems and different political constructions.
+“Kisangani is located in the middle of the rainforest, Bujumbura was a former outpost of German East Africa and later the capital of the mandate territory of Rwanda and Burundi, which was then called Ruanda-Urundi.
+In these four regions, different ecosystems and different political constructions overlap.
 The choice of cities also has to do with the fact that urban areas are better archived and therefore more data is available for the research.”

-“In the period between the wars, locusts caused famines in Burundi and a lot of labour was needed to alleviate their impact”
+“In the interwar period, locusts caused famines in Burundi and a lot of labour was needed to mitigate their impact”

-It’s currently unsafe to travel to the Democratic Republic of Congo.
-Do you have access to the archive to continue your research?
+At the moment, it’s unsafe to travel to the Democratic Republic of the Congo.
+Do you still have access to archives to continue your research?

 “That’s right.
-It’s extremely unfortunate that we can no longer go there in person, but we particularly regret the situation for the people who live there.
-For our project, there is no problem with the archive research.
-The lion’s share of the colonial archives were returned to Europe after the independence of the Central African colonies.
-We therefore have access to the archives, which isn’t the case for our African colleagues.
-It's also becoming increasingly difficult for them to obtain visas, so they are often unable to conduct research into their own country and culture.”
+It’s extremely unfortunate that we can no longer go there in person, but we particularly regret the situation for the people living there.
+For our project, archival research is not a problem.
+Most colonial archives were returned to Europe after the Central African colonies gained independence.
+We can therefore access the archives, but our African colleagues often cannot.
+It’s also becoming increasingly difficult for them to obtain visas, which often prevents them from conducting research on their own countries and cultures.”

 You’ve been working on FORAGENCY for several years.
 Are there any findings you can share?

 “There are a few.
-I’m currently writing an article about locust infestations in Burundi during the interwar period.
-They were a huge problem, for the local population and the colonial administration.
-They caused famines and a lot of labour was needed to mitigate their impact.
-For me, it shows the enormous influence that non-humans, in this case locusts, can have on the historical dynamics in a society.
-It reinforces the idea that non-humans, even those without consciousness, also have a form of agency in history.”
+Right now, I’m writing an article about the locust plagues in Burundi during the interwar period.
+These were a huge problem for both the local population and the colonial administration.
+They caused famines and a lot of labour was needed to reduce their impact.
+For me, this illustrated the enormous influence that non-humans, in this case locusts, can have on the historical dynamics in a society.
+It reinforces the idea that non-humans, even those without consciousness, also have a form of historical agency.”

-Do you expect your research to have an impact on existing narratives surrounding colonialism or on how we treat the environment?
+Do you expect your research will impact existing narratives about colonialism or influence how we treat the environment today?

-“I do hope to enrich and nuance the story by bringing more actors into it, namely non-humans.
-And as far as the impact for today is concerned, more focus on ecological history can in time contribute to greater social awareness of the importance of the environment.”
+“I do hope to enrich and nuance historical narratives by including more actors in how we study the past, namely non-humans.
+Regarding the present day, we hope that a sharper focus on ecological history can in time contribute to greater social awareness of the importance of the environment.”

 Finally, what does this research chair mean to you?

-“For an ambitious research project like FORAGENCY, I think it’s very important.
-It means we can continue to work on developing an exhibition and a series of lectures, workshops and film screenings in close collaboration with Crosstalks and the artist Gosie Vervloessem.
+“For an ambitious research project like FORAGENCY, it’s very important.
+It means we can continue developing an exhibition and a series of lectures, workshops and film screenings in close collaboration with Crosstalks and the artist Gosie Vervloessem.
 It also allows us to appeal to artists and observers who, at first glance, have little interest in colonialism and Central Africa, but do have a stake in foraging in the broadest sense.”

 Bio Benoît Henriet

 Benoît Henriet has been a professor of history at the Vrije Universiteit Brussel since 2018.
-He studies history from the ground up, with a particular focus on the micro-histories of colonial and post-colonial Central Africa.
-He is the principal investigator of FORAGENCY, a research project studying foraging, colonialism and agency beyond humans in colonial Central Africa.
-He received an ERC Starting Grant of €1.5 million for the project and holds the Casterman-Hamers chair.
+He studies history from the bottom-up, with a particular focus on the micro-histories of colonial and post-colonial Central Africa.
+He is the principal investigator of FORAGENCY, a research project studying foraging, colonialism and agency beyond the human in colonial Central Africa, for which he received an ERC Starting Grant of €1.5 million.
+As of 2025, he is the new holder of the Casterman-Hamers chair.